 When a roll is needed the GM calls for it and the player makes it.
 They roll a single d10, plus other dice as they can earn.
 If their character is an officer and their area applies, they earn a die.
 If the character has a fitting asset, a die is earned.
 If the command allows, advantage may be spent as bonus dice.
 Players can add their dice to a roll as well, but keep in mind these are six-siders and much more valuable (likely to create outcome).
-If a character chooses to act without hesitation, they earn a bonus die, but they also suffer confidence threat if they fail and possible other issues (there are only sometimes that the fleet rewards such brazen actions).
 The player takes the best result of all dice rolled.
 The outcome of a roll is the amount shown on the dice, except only five may be earned.
 Dice that come up six or more don't count at all for earning outcome.